International Trademark Rights

 1. In which countries should I register my mark?

 You should consider registering your mark in any countries or jurisdictions where you offer your products or services under that mark, as well as in those countries/jurisdictions where you intend to use the mark for your products or services in the future.
-Use of a mark is not a prerequisite for filing an application in most countries; however, some countries do have use requirements.
+Use of a mark is not a prerequisite for filing an application in most countries and jurisdictions; however, some do have use requirements.
 Consult local counsel for more information.

 2. Can an applicant secure a trademark registration covering more than one country?